 Use the fields above to estimate your return.

-The best savings account for £50,000 is likely to be the one that pays you the most interest while giving you the level of access that you need.
+How much interest you will earn on £50,000 is likely to be determined by the type of savings account you have, the rate it pays and the level of access that you need.
 You can usually get a better rate if you're willing to give a certain amount of notice before making withdrawals or to commit to not making withdrawals at all for an agreed period.
 Plus, since you can invest £20,000 each year into an ISA, part of your savings can earn you tax-free interest.
 We scour savings rates daily to help you find a good home for your hard-earned £50,000.

 We scan the savings market daily and automatically update the best offers highlighted throughout this guide.